PortSwigger/ai-prompt-fuzzer/README.md

 ```

 ## Conclusion
 The AI Prompt Fuzzer extension for Burp Suite is a powerful tool for security researchers and QA testers working with AI APIs/Web Applications.
 By facilitating bulk testing with varied payloads, it enables systematic probing of AI models to reveal potential weaknesses or unexpected behaviour.
 Follow the instructions above to compile, install, and effectively use the extension for your testing needs.
 The tool has already been tested against some applications and proved that it actually detects different types of vulnerabilies based on the Payloads used.
-I used the tool against well-known challenges such as Gandalf AI and Beat the Bot (Immersive Labs) challenges and I was able to complete all the levels within 10 mins.
+For example, I used the tool against well-known challenges such as Gandalf AI and Beat the Bot (Immersive Labs) challenges and I was able to complete all the levels within 10 mins.
 I built specific payloads for such applications; however, I will not share those payloads to avoid spoiling the challenges and to allow you to enjoy learning ;).
+I also used the extension against some real-world applications, it helped me hugely on automating and analyzing those applications and in finding some interesting vulnerabilities.